nf-core/eager/docs/usage.md

 > nf-core/eager For this please see other documentation on the
 > [nf-co.re](https://nf-co.re/usage/installation) website.

-We will describe how to set up mapping ancient dental calculus samples against the human reference genome to allow sequencing and library quality-control, but additionally perform taxonomic profiling of the off-target reads from this mapping using MALT, and perform aDNA authentication with HOPS.
+We will describe how to set up mapping of ancient dental calculus samples against the human reference genome to allow sequencing and library quality-control, but additionally perform taxonomic profiling of the off-target reads from this mapping using MALT, and perform aDNA authentication with HOPS.

 > :warning: Please be aware that the settings used in this tutorial may not use
 > settings nor produce files you would actually use in 'real' analysis.
 The